Keeper-Security/Commander/KEEPER_DRIVE_COMMANDS.md

 kd-rmdir "Archive" --quiet
 ```

-1. Move a folder to trash (recoverable) — prompts for confirmation after preview
+1. k
-2. Preview the deletion impact without committing any changes
+2. Preview the deletion impkdact without committing any changes
 3. Permanently delete two folders with no confirmation prompt
 4. Delete a folder with minimal preview output